fndomariano/fndomariano.github.io/_posts/en/2020-01-04-logistic-regression.md

 [Portuguese Version]({{site.url}}/2020/01/04/regressao-logistica)

 To talk about Logistic Regression, I used the same dataset of the [post about Multiple Linear Regression]({{site.url}}/2019/12/02/multiple-linear-regression).
-This one own score about exams that help students to enter colleges.
+It has scores of exams that help students to enter colleges.

 The Logistic Regression uses binary values to classify and this dataset doesn't have this type of data.
 So, I inserted a new column **Admitted**.

 ![Table showing fourteen lines and ten columns]({{site.url}}/images/2020-01-04/new_column.png)

-I added a new column with bases on column **Chance of Admit**.
-If the chances are greater than 80% then the value is 1 else is 0.
+I added a new column with a basis on column **Chance of Admit**.
+If the chances are greater than 80% then the value is 1 if not is 0.

 ```python
 base['Admitted'] = [1 if chance > 0.8 else 0 for chance in base['Chance of Admit ']]